 The zonotopic abstract domains of Chapter 2 lend themselves to several interesting extensions, still dealing with the abstraction of real-valued computations.
 These extensions no longer present zonotopic concretizations, but still use the ideas introduced in Chapter 2 in the zonotopic context.
-A first class of variations still relies on affine sets, but with coefficients that are no longer real numbers: we proposed in 2007 an under-approximating abstract domain based on affine sets with interval coefficients [82], which I will describe in Section 3.1.
+A first class of variations still relies on affine sets, but with coefficients that are no longer real numbers: we proposed in 2007 an under-approximating abstract domain based on affine sets with interval coefficients [72], which I will describe in Section 3.1.
 We are presently also considering extensions with zonotopic coefficients, that should define higher-order approximations.
-A second class of variations relies on a parametrization of variables values by affine sets with real coefficients, but the noise symbols no longer simply lie in intervals: we recently proposed [20, 21] to thus mix probabilistic and deterministic information by using p-boxes [52, 53] instead of interval noise symbols, this will be quickly described in Section 3.2.
-Finally, we are also considering to use vectors of noise symbols bounded in $\ell_2$ norms for an ellipsoidal extension, or more generally in $\ell_p$ norm, as quickly discussed in the concluding chapter.
+A second class of variations relies on a parametrization of variables values by affine sets with real coefficients, but the noise symbols no longer simply lie in intervals: we recently proposed [18, 19, 3] to thus mix probabilistic and deterministic information by using p-boxes [45, 46] instead of interval noise symbols, this will be quickly described in Section 3.2.
+Finally, this won't be discussed here, we are also considering to use vectors of noise symbols bounded in $\ell_2$ norms for an ellipsoidal extension, or more generally in $\ell_p$ norm.